sttk/fav-text/docs/index.md

 #### <u>escape\['RegExpCharClass'\](source) : string</u>

-Escape special characters of Regular Expression Character Class.
+Escapes special characters of Regular Expression Character Class.

 The special characters which are escaped are as follows: `-^]\`.